-Download this piece as it appeared in the Naples Daily News here.
-And never mind the headline.
-I don't write them.
+Download a PDF of this article as it appeared in the Naples Daily News (convenient for printing) here.

 It is easy, sometimes, to underestimate the skills brought to a task by a seasoned professional.
 I see this constantly in my business life.
 Usually there is no malice involved.
 Some have a high opinion of themselves: “it can’t be as complicated as MY job!”

 We are increasingly accustomed to a social fabric of entwined specialists, princes in ever-smaller areas of expertise.
 Each microcosm becomes naturally isolated, ever-more difficult to explain to the non-specialist.
 Professional isolation results while those with summary viewpoints disappear under the weight of increasing knowledge.